sfjsecurity/lognpacific-public/README.md

-# LognPacific Cybersecurity Lab Portfolio
+# Vulnerability Remediations

 ## Overview

-This repository documents hands-on cybersecurity exercises completed as part of the LognPacific program.
+This repository contains remediation scripts and documentation for addressing security findings identified through vulnerability and compliance scanning.

-The objective of this lab portfolio is to demonstrate practical implementation across multiple security disciplines including:
+The focus of this project is to demonstrate structured remediation methodology, including:

-• STIG compliance & secure configuration management
-• Vulnerability assessment & remediation
-• Threat hunting & investigative analysis
-• Detection engineering concepts
+- Baseline vulnerability assessment
+- Identification of security findings
+- Manual remediation validation
-• Security automation using PowerShell
+- Automated remediation using PowerShell

-Each section of this repository reflects structured methodology, validation processes, and enterprise-aligned security practices.
+- Rescan verification to confirm compliance

+---

+## STIG Implementations

+The following DISA Windows 10 STIG controls have been implemented and automated:

+- [WN10-AU-000500](STIG/WN10-AU-000500.ps1) – Application Event Log Maximum Size

+(Additional STIG implementations will be added as completed.)

 ---